DDHarry/C-lang/README.md

 __How GCC works?__

-1+2-  >>  Process and compile several input files	>	several assembler input files;
+Steps	1+2  ::  Process and compile several input files	>>	one assembler or several assembler input files;

-or

-						        >	one assembler input file;

-3-    >>  Each assembler input file			>	object file
+Step	3    ::  Each assembler input file			>>	object file

-4-    >>  Linking combines				>	all the object files into an executable file.
+Step	4    ::  Linking combines				>>	all the object files into an executable file.

 Filename suffixes